specialorange/zmaril.github.com/source/_posts/2012-12-27-Why-I-dont-have-a-Facebook.markdown

 {% tweet https://twitter.com/ZackMaril/status/284121414401933312 %}

 If this were implemented at Facebook, whoever did it will probably take that secret to her gold-lined grave.
-Facebook would probably have him killed if she tried to talk.
-(I'm only half joking about Zuck having someone killed).
+Facebook would probably have her killed if she tried to talk (half joking here).

 ------------